chefdoc/chefdoc.info/README.md

 * REDIS_DB:   The Redis database to use, defaults to 1.
 * G_ANALYTICS_ID: Google Analytis ID if you want to use it.

+If the redis options are not set an in memory redis library will be used which is sufficient for small deployments.
 The volume containing all data is attached to /data.

 More documentation on how to run chefdoc can be found in the wiki at https://github.com/chefdoc/chefdoc.info/wiki.